Mad Hatter (DC Comics): Silver Age

 Beginning with Detective Comics #230 and then throughout the Silver Age of Comic Books, an impostor Mad Hatter appears and clashes with Batman many times.
 He is revealed as an impostor when the Mad Hatter finally reappears, claiming to have "disposed of the impostor" (although the impostor would return one last time in Detective Comics #573 in 1987).
 Accompanied by several henchmen and a pet chimpanzee (named "Carroll Lewis", although the Mad Hatter claims that the chimp refuses to tell him how it came to have that moniker), the Mad Hatter kidnaps Lucius Fox, the C.E.O. of Wayne Tech.
-Although he holds Lucius Fox for ransom, the Mad Hatter also unveils a device allowing him to copy the knowledge in Fox's brain, which he intends to use to make an additional fortune.
-However, Lucius Fox is rescued by Batman, who also captures the Mad Hatter and his henchmen.
+Although he holds Fox for ransom, the Mad Hatter also unveils a device allowing him to copy the knowledge in Fox's brain, which he intends to use to make an additional fortune.
+However, Fox is rescued by Batman, who also captures the Mad Hatter and his henchmen.

 The Mad Hatter's next appearance marks the first time he is portrayed in comics with the mind-controlling devices for which he would eventually become best known.
 Allying himself with other villains in an attempt to kill Batman, Hatter uses a mind-controlling hat on Scarecrow, forcing the villain (who had been paralyzed with fear) to fight.
 When Batman overcomes his attackers, Tetch flees and appears to die on a bridge under the wheels of a train.
 In actuality he had escaped by jumping onto a truck that had been passing underneath the bridge.
 Subsequent encounters with Batman resulted in Tetch being sent to Arkham.

 During another early encounter with Batman, the Mad Hatter escapes from Arkham in time for Halloween, and makes his home in an old mansion that had been abandoned after a gruesome murder years before.
 Retreating deeply into his delusions about Wonderland, Tetch offers sanctuary to runaway children, asking them in return to dress up as characters from Alice in Wonderland and attend his tea parties, where he serves them drugged tea to keep them sedated.
 Around this time, the teenage Barbara Gordon comes to Gotham City, having been adopted by her uncle, Commissioner Jim Gordon, following the death of her parents.
 Barbara sneaks out against her uncle's orders, and goes to Gotham Park, where she soon finds herself being chased by a group of masked men with knives.
 The group surround her, and begin implying that they will molest or rape her, provoking her to scream for help.
 The Mad Hatter appears and scares the men away with his gun.
 Tetch takes her to his "Wonderland", where she is expected to play the role of Alice.
 When she refuses to drink tea and asks to leave, Tetch angrily smashes a teapot, scaring another of the runaways into sneaking away while Tetch's attention is on Barbara.
 The boy leads the police and Batman to Tetch's hideout, and Tetch is defeated by Batman while Commissioner Gordon rescues Barbara.